robinboening/alchemy_crm/README.md

 About
 -----

-Alchemy Mailings is a newsletter module for Alchemy CMS.
+Alchemy CRM is a newsletter module for Alchemy CMS.
 For more Information please visit http://alchemy-cms.com

 Install